lpturmel/simple-ui/README.md

 ## Intro

-This project is heavily inspired by [Chakra-ui](https://github.com/chakra-ui/chakra-ui)
+This project is heavily inspired by [Chakra-ui](https://github.com/chakra-ui/chakra-ui) & [TailwindCSS](https://github.com/tailwindlabs/tailwindcss)

 🗒 Since I rely a lot on these components to speed up my React development, I decided to map some of their components/derive ideas to Solid

 Everything is subject to change at this point

-This library utilizes CSS templates in order to map JSX props into styling.
+This library utilizes most of TailwindCSS's templates in order to map JSX props into styling.
 I wanted little to no overhead regarding Component rendering hence not using emotion/CSS in JS.
 This comes with the tradeoff of huge CSS files (mostly templates).
-Similarly to TailwindCSS the plan is to use the custom CLI to purge unused CSS classes within the SolidJS **_build_** package.
+Similarly to Tailwind, the plan is to use purge the unused CSS within the SolidJS **_build_** package.
+This will be done with a custom CLI command that will parse the code to find used props and associate the css class to be kept in the final bundle.
+The parser is written in rust

 Classes with the component prefix `simple-ui-` that are not used will be removed from the final bundle: